Chapter 20 : Rose. --- Falling Into Bad Habits.

 Her mother was a bit more sympathetic, but she tended to point out that Rose really did make enough to reasonably support herself if she was thrifty about it.
 When her mother began to wonder about where the money was going, Rose knew it was time to shut up.
 She didn't especially feel like sharing her tradition of Friday night drinks or her propensity for buying ill-advised tickets to Quidditch games with either of her parents.

-To her surprise, Bridget had begun to join them as often as not.
+To Rose’s surprise, Bridget had started to join them after their migration to the Golden Snitch, too.
 This plainly made her happy, and Albus was gradually losing the tension around his shoulders that he'd often had in the early months of their relationship when they were around any of his family.
-He still hadn't mentioned it to his parents (though Rose suspected his father had guessed – Albus was not a very good liar), but for Albus, this was definite progress.
+For Albus, this was definite progress.

-Between Bridget and Scorpius – who also frequently met them there – Rose had half expected James to start to feel lonely and left out.
+Between Bridget and Scorpius – who also tended to meet them there, though he was often later than the rest of them – Rose had half expected James to start to feel lonely and left out.
 However, spending time as a fifth wheel seemed to have the opposite effect.
 James seemed positively cheerful about being unattached, and given all the flirting he'd been doing with the various bartenders, Rose supposed that she shouldn't have been so surprised.

 Rose could not help noticing that he seemed significantly less scarred than anyone else.
 When she'd mentioned that to Victoire – it seemed odd, since he'd been in the field the longest of any of them – Victoire had laughed and suggested that perhaps Van was just more careful, because he was also the most vain among his family and friends.
 Van had come in during the exchange and hadn't bothered to deny it, which made Rose think that it might actually be true.